dolorosus/RaspiBackup/Readme.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  ```declare -r PARTSCHEME="MBR"``` to ```declare -r PARTSCHEME="GPT"```
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  But keep in mind: this is not thoroughly tested, but seems to work well (comments are welcome).

- :stop_sign: if you wish to restore to an ssd which contains additional partitions, using an imager will destroy theese additional partitions:exclamation:
+ :stop_sign: If you wish to restore to an ssd which contains additional partitions, using an imager will destroy theese additional partitions:exclamation:

 :bulb: If your destination contains other partitions you want to keep, do the following: